 What does your role involve?

-As Assistant Principal for Teaching, Learning and Assessment, I am responsible for ensuring that all students receive the highest quality of teaching.
+Leading on Teaching, Learning and Assessment, I am responsible for ensuring that all students receive the highest quality of teaching.
 My main task is to ensure that the subject specialists delivering our courses are given the best possible environment to help our students achieve outstanding results.
 I am also responsible for establishing a selection of Sports, Academic and Medics’ Academies to enrich student study programmes.